 The remainder of this section discusses different approaches to providing per-TN routing information.
 The first three make use of an authoritative industry registry for the exchange of per-TN data while the fourth and fifth discusses the exchange of per-TN information on a bilateral basis or via ad hoc service bureaus without the use of shared industry infrastructure.
 Of the registry-based solutions, the first uses the registry to provide routing data (SIP URIs) directly while the other two are based on a tiered ENUM approach in which the registry provides name server (NS) records that direct the interconnect partner how to query the terminating service provider for specific routing data (NAPTR records resolving to SIP URIs).
-Two of the registry solutions use the NPAC to perform the registry function while one leverages the LERG while the other proposes an independent registry.
+Two of the registry solutions use the NPAC to perform the registry function while the other proposes an independent registry.

 NPAC TN Registry